 But consider how the Epicureans would answer the question, “On what basis, in your Epicurean worldview, does evil exist?”
 They must borrow from the biblical concept of evil to argue against the God of the Bible!
 So they refute themselves by posing the very thing they believe refutes the existence of God!

 Paul’s Response to the Epicureans

-Then Paul says that God “does not dwell in temples made with hands.
-Nor is He worshiped with men’s hands, as though He needed anything.”
+Then Paul says that God “does not live in temples made by man, nor is he served by human hands, as though he needed anything.”
 He refutes the belief that God is limited to materials (idols), and this is proper, since God is spirit (John 4:24).4

 Paul explains the true origin of life and refutes that atoms came together to form life of their own accord.

-Next, Paul says God “gives to all life, breath, and all things.”
+Next, Paul says God “gives to all mankind life and breath and everything.”
 Paul explains the true origin of life and refutes that atoms came together to form life of their own accord.
 But notice how Paul actually goes further in a presuppositional argument here.
 If the Epicureans start with matter, where did the matter come from?
-Paul reveals that God created it (“all things”).
+Paul reveals that God created it (“everything”).
 Paul, through the beginning of verse 29, continues to explain that all people come from one person (one blood) and that person came about as a result of God.
 This explanation refuted their views of evolution and established God as the special Creator of mankind.

 In the rest of verse 29 and into 30, Paul reiterates his devastating critique of their materialistic understanding of God.
-Paul also points out that mankind is really acting as the ultimate authority by worshipping man-made gods when he says, “We ought not to think that the Divine Nature is like gold or silver or stone, something shaped by art and man’s devising.
-Truly, these times of ignorance God overlooked.”
+Paul also points out that mankind is really acting as the ultimate authority by worshipping man-made gods when he says, “we ought not to think that the divine being is like gold or silver or stone, an image formed by the art and imagination of man.
+The times of ignorance God overlooked.”
 Then Paul gives the call to repent and presents the gospel.

 Conclusion: How Should Christians Deal with Evolutionism?